noorulain-dev/GreenLand/README.md

 # GreenLand
-A user centred design of application.
+A user centred design of an e-commerce application featuring gardening products and services.

+This application design was created using Adobe XD.